wp-plugins/cp-contact-form-with-paypal/README.txt

     alter table wp_cp_contact_form_paypal_posts convert to character set utf8 collate utf8_unicode_ci;

 If you don't know how to do that, contact our support service and we will help you.

+= Q: The contact form doesn't appear in the public website.
+Solution? =

+A: In the the "throubleshoot area" (located below the list of forms in the settings area) change the "Script load method" from "Classic" to "Direct".

+= Q: How can I duplicate a form and its settings? =

+A: Use the "Clone" button located in the contact form's list.
+That button will duplicate the contact form structure and all its settings.

 = Q: How to setup the CP Contact Form with PayPal to accept a PayPal donation? =